 Score 3: Is a grade derived from the student's end of year exam result.

-For some studies, such as Mathematics, students complete two end of year exams, and that are recorded as Score 2 and Score 3.
-Score 1 is a grade derived from the student's internal assessment over the entire year.
+For some studies, such as Mathematics, students complete two end of year exams, which recorded as Score 2 and Score 3, and Score 1 is a grade derived from the student's internal assessment over the entire year.